-Update 2: If you get new status icons or notification icons after applying Android Nougat for Galaxy S7, Galaxy S7 edge, Galaxy S6, Galaxy S6 edge and Galaxy S6 edge +, please check New Galaxy S7 status icons in Galaxy S7 and Galaxy S7 edge Nougat update page.
+Update 2: If you get new Samsung phone status icons or notification icons after applying Android Nougat for Galaxy S7, Galaxy S7 edge, Galaxy S6, Galaxy S6 edge, and Galaxy S6 edge +, please check New Galaxy S7 status icons in Galaxy S7 and Galaxy S7 edge Nougat update page.

 Update: Galaxy S7 (including Galaxy S7 edge) use almost identical notification icons and status icons as Galaxy S6.
 This guide also applies to Galaxy S7 and Galaxy S7 edge.

-What are status icons and notification icons in Samsung Galaxy S6 and S6 edge?
+What are status icons and notification icons in Samsung phones?

-In the right side of status bar, you can find status icons which indicate the status of the mobile network signal, WiFi connection, time, battery levels and many other system level status.
+In the right side of the status bar, you can find status icons which indicate the status of the mobile network signal, WiFi connection, time, battery levels and many other system-level status.

-In the left side of status bar, you can find notification icons.
-These notification icons in Samsung Galaxy S6 usually associated with corresponding apps.
+In the left side of the status bar, you can find notification icons.
+These notification icons in Samsung phones usually associated with corresponding apps.
 Normally, you may also get a notification message associated with the notification icon.

-If you want to know the meaning of the status icons and notification icons in Samsung Galaxy S6 (and S6 edge), this page is for you.
+If you want to know the meaning of these status icons and notification icons in Samsung Galaxy S6 (and S6 edge) and other Samsung phones, this page is for you.
+Samsung phone icons (status, notification) are more or less universal.

 As you may know, in different regions, the design of status icons may be different.
 Some carrier may add a few special icons for their special network features or services.